Main Article Content

 These misunderstandings occur in more realms than just the New York City nightlife.
 The same awkwardness I encounter while enjoying a beer, I have found waiting for me in uncomfortable silences at job interviews.
 It seems employers are as much at a loss to find common ground as everyone else.
 I spent over a month working with professional resumé writers just to translate my military experiences into a language that a civilian employer could understand.
 One year later, I still don’t know what a second interview looks like.

-As of May 2013, there are more than 21 million veterans in the American population and with 100,000 soldiers set to phase out of Afghanistan—34,000 of them in the next year alone—Americans are going to see a huge rise in awkward conversations at local pubs, not to mention high rates of unemployed vets.
+As of May 2013, there are more than twenty-one million veterans in the American population and with 100,000 soldiers set to phase out of Afghanistan—34,000 of them in the next year alone—Americans are going to see a huge rise in awkward conversations at local pubs, not to mention high rates of unemployed vets.

 As a medic in the Army, I worked for three years in a primary-care medical clinic followed by one very intense year in Afghanistan.
 That year, when I wasn’t out on mission, I was running an aid station near the Pakistan border and was personally responsible for the lives and health of 120 men.
 After nine months I was transferred to a field hospital emergency room where I assisted doctors, surgeons, and specialists treating soldiers with traumatic injuries.
 Despite this on-the-job training, the only certification I carry to a job interview is an EMT-Basic card.
 In the civilian world, my scope of practice is limited to administering oxygen to patients and documenting their complaints.

-Not to say that oxygen isn’t important, but it’s a half step from insulting to suggest that my experiences amount just to that.
+Not to say that oxygen isn’t important, but it’s a half-step from insulting to suggest that my experiences amount just to that.

 While volunteering on my campus ambulance corps, I ran into the same problems.
 Once my peer volunteers got over “The Kill Factor,” my past military experiences were irrelevant.
 As a new volunteer, my responsibilities were limited to stocking the ambulance and taking patients’ vital signs.
-After handling mass casualty situations on my own and being responsible for the lives of many, this was a half step past insulting.
+After handling mass casualty situations on my own and being responsible for the lives of many, this was a half-step past insulting.

 Thankfully, the government has incredible programs to help veterans get an education.
 The Post-9/11 G.I.
 Bill and the Yellow Ribbon Program are nothing short of legislative miracles that are incredibly effective for integrating veterans into civilian educational and professional life.
 However, there is no legislation that can bridge the social disconnect between those who no longer identify with the military and a civilian society that learned how to typecast from The Hurt Locker.